A Deep Dive into Technical Writing Platforms for Documentation Teams

 How long does it take to get up and running?

 With cloud-based platforms, most teams are productive within 2-4 weeks.
-The timeline depends on how much existing content you’re migrating and how complex your current workflow is.
+The timeline depends on the amount of existing content you’re migrating and the complexity of your current workflow.

 What formats can we publish to?